-Previewed 6 July 2011, opened 8 July 2011, closed 4 September 2011 at the Vaudeville Theatre
+Previewed 6 July 2011, Opened 8 July 2011, Closed 4 September 2011 at the Vaudeville Theatre

+The doorbell rings just as Sophie and her mummy are sitting down to tea.
+Who could it possibly be?
+What they certainly didn't expect to see at the door was a big, stripy tiger!
 This delightful family show, based on the award winning picture book by Judith Kerr, is packed with oodles of magic, sing-a-long songs and clumsy chaos!
-Ideal for pre and primary school children and their families, The Tiger Who Came To Tea is packed with fun for youngsters who love the book and those who are discovering the tea-guzzling Tiger for the very first time.
+Ideal for pre and primary school children aged 3 and above and their families, The Tiger Who Came To Tea is packed with fun for youngsters who love the book and those who are discovering the tea-guzzling Tiger for the very first time.

 "It is perfect entertainment for pre-school children and brings all the mischief and humour of the original picture book to vibrant life.
 Adapted by David Woods from the story by Judith Kerr it is faithful to her text while enlivening things with songs and audience participation...
 The show roars along sweeping the audience up with it.
 Truly, all the fun of the fur."
 The Daily Express